xiao-mantou/GamingTweaks/OS Settings/Readme.md

 [Retpoline](https://www.zdnet.com/article/microsoft-rolls-out-googles-retpoline-spectre-mitigation-to-windows-10-users/) - Basically spoken a new mitigation method against [Spectre variant 2](https://en.wikipedia.org/wiki/Spectre_(security_vulnerability)) by Google, however [Retpoline is not applicable to Skylake and later processors from Intel](https://news.ycombinator.com/item?id=16072775).
 It can have an [huge impact on game performance](https://www.techspot.com/news/79038-microsoft-introduces-drastic-performance-fix-spectre-variant.html).
 It is still _not entirely_ fixed.

-### Disabling Windows Update
+### 禁用 Windows 更新
 * Disable driver updates delivered through Windows Update - Microsoft can deliver an outdated or even in worse case scenarios deliver a wrong driver which then has an impact on your overall OS performance.
 I suggest to manually install all drivers and keep an eye on them.

-### Memory Compression
+### 内存压缩
-[Memory compression](https://www.techrepublic.com/article/how-to-monitor-memory-compression-in-windows-10/) - Disabling memory compression can [increase application stability while using demanding games for CPU](https://www.dobreprogramy.pl/deton24/Dlaczego-moje-gry-sie-zacinaja-diagnostyka-Ustawianie-pliku-wymiany-ReadyBoost-Testy-trybu-gry-i-kompresji-pamieci-w-Windows--porady,85501.html).
+[内存压缩](https://www.techrepublic.com/article/how-to-monitor-memory-compression-in-windows-10/) - Disabling memory compression can [increase application stability while using demanding games for CPU](https://www.dobreprogramy.pl/deton24/Dlaczego-moje-gry-sie-zacinaja-diagnostyka-Ustawianie-pliku-wymiany-ReadyBoost-Testy-trybu-gry-i-kompresji-pamieci-w-Windows--porady,85501.html).
 Some games (not all) benefit from the memory compression enabled.

 #### Control Flow Guard (CF-Guard)